Robert Koch: Tuberculin

 When Koch discovered tuberculin in 1890 as a medication for tuberculosis, he kept the experiment secret and avoided disclosing the source.
 It was only after a year under public pressure that he publicly announced the experiment and the source.
 Clinical trials with tuberculin were disastrous and complete failures.
 Rudolf Virchow's autopsy report of 21 subjects treated with tuberculin to the Berlin Medical Society on 7 January 1891 revealed that instead of healing tuberculosis, the subjects died because of the treatment.
 One week later, Koch publicised that the drug was a glycerine extract of a pure cultivation of the tuberculosis bacilli.
 The German official report in late 1891 declared that tuberculosis was not cured with tuberculin.
 From this moment onwards, Koch's prestige fell apart.
 The reason for his initial secrecy was due to an ambition for monetary benefits for the new drug, and with that establishment of his own research institute.
 Since 1885, he had tried to leave government service and create an independent state-run institute of his own.
 Following the disappointment, he was released from the University of Berlin and forced to work as Director of the Royal Prussian Institute for Infectious Diseases, a newly established institute, in 1891.
-He was prohibited from working on tuberculin and from claim for patent rights in any of his subsequent works.
+He was prohibited from working on tuberculin and from claiming patent rights in any of his subsequent works.

 Human and cattle tuberculosis

 Koch initially believed that human (Mycobacterium tuberculosis) and cattle tuberculosis bacilli (now called Mycobacterium bovis) were different pathogens when he made the discovery in 1882.
 Two years later, he revoked that position and asserted that the two bacilli were the same type.
 This later assumption was taken as a fact in veterinary practice.
-Based on it, legislations were made in US for inspection of meat and milk.
+Based on it, legislations were made in the US for the inspection of meat and milk.
 In 1898, an American veterinarian Theobald Smith published a detailed comparative study and found that the tuberculosis bacteria are different based on their structure, growth patterns, and pathogenicity.
-In addition he also discovered that there were variations in each type.
+In addition, he also discovered that there were variations in each type.
 In his conclusion, he made two important points: